 Herbertville is the southernmost coastal settlement in the region.
-Nearby Cape Turnagain was so named by Captain James Cook in 1769 because he ended his journey down the east coast there and returned north.
+Nearby Cape Turnagain was so named by James Cook in 1769 because he ended his journey down the east coast there and turned back to the north.

-Marine reserve, established in 1997 between Blackhead and Aramoana beaches.
-The reserve covers approximately 446 hectares and extends one nautical mile (1.85 kilometres) offshore from the high water mark.
+Marine reserve established in 1997 between Blackhead and Aramoana beaches.
+The reserve covers 446 hectares and extends one nautical mile (1.85 kilometres) offshore from the high-water mark.

 Coastal settlement with a 2013 population of 195.
-Pōrangahau and its river was an important site of Māori settlements.
+Pōrangahau and its river was an important site for Māori settlement.
 The first European runholders arrived in the early 1850s and the township was founded by the government in 1860.
 The settlement has a general store, historic church and cemetery, and the well-known Duke of Edinburgh hotel.

 A nearby hill is christened with New Zealand’s longest place name – Taumata-whakatangihanga-kōauau-o-tamatea-turi-pūkaka-piki-maunga-horonuku-pōkai-whenua-ki-tānatahu, which means ‘the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as landeater, played his flute to his loved one’.

-Population growth was modest but steady for much of the 20th century, but fell during the 1990s and 2000s.
-Though its traditional rural hinterland remained important, in the 2000s Woodville branded itself as the wind farm capital of New Zealand, based on the nearby Tararua wind farm.
+Population growth was modest but steady for much of the 20th century, but the population fell during the 1990s and 2000s.
+Though its traditional rural hinterland remained important, in the 2000s Woodville branded itself as the windfarm capital of New Zealand, trading on the nearby Tararua wind farm.
 Many residents work in Palmerston North.

 Largest town in southern Hawke’s Bay, with a 2013 population of 5,043.
 Dannevirke is 101 km south-west of Hastings and 55 km north-east of Palmerston North.
 It is the main service centre for the rural hinterland of the district, and the headquarters for the Tararua District Council.
 Its Scandinavian heritage is demonstrated in the use of Viking iconography in the town.
 Its name commemorates a famous fortified wall in Denmark.

 The farming settlement of Kōpua, near Norsewood, is distinguished by the presence of a Cistercian monastery.
-It was founded in 1954 on land donated by local farming couple Tom and Rosalie Prescott.
+This was founded in 1954 on land donated by local farming couple Tom and Rosalie Prescott.
 The monastery is home to a small community of monks and is funded by its dairy and beef farming.
-A retreat centre is available for members of the public.
+A retreat centre is available for use by members of the public.

 Dannevirke flourished well into the 20th century on the back of farming prosperity.
 Like other rural centres, the town was affected by the removal of government services and farming subsidies in the 1980s and 1990s.
 This was reflected in a fall in population from the mid-1980s to the early 2000s.
 In the 2000s meat-processing plants and textile factories closed or reduced staff numbers.

-In the early 2000s Dannevirke still retained important manufacturing businesses such as engineers Metalform and energy equipment suppliers Easteel.
+In the early 2000s Dannevirke still retained important manufacturing businesses such as engineers Metalform and energy equipment suppliers RCR Energy Systems (formerly Easteel).

 In 2013 Dannevirke residents earned less and had fewer formal qualifications than national averages.
 The town had a significant older population – 21.2% were 65 and over, compared to 14.3% nationally, as farmers from the district often retired to the town.

 Fire was used by European settlers to clear bush for farming.
-It was an efficient tool but sometimes difficult to control.
-The lower half of Norsewood was almost completely destroyed in 1888 when a series of small fires were fanned by high winds to become one huge blaze.
-The fire fed on the felled trees that surrounded the town and soon moved onto the buildings – it even burned wooden crosses marking graves in the cemetery.
-No lives were lost, but it left about 170 people homeless.
+It was an effective tool, but sometimes difficult to control.
+The lower half of Norsewood was almost completely destroyed in 1888 when a series of small fires were fanned by high winds and became one huge blaze.
+The fire fed on the felled trees that surrounded the town and soon moved onto the buildings – it even burned the wooden crosses marking graves in the cemetery.
+No lives were lost, but about 170 people were left homeless.

 A Department of Conservation park on the east side of the Ruahine Range.
 The park was gazetted as a conservation, recreation and watershed protection area in 1976.